SPACES AVAILABLE

 generally needs 30 – 40 hours

-Do I want to learn in Manual or Automatic car
+Do I want to learn in a manual or automatic car?

-Learning to drive can be stressful, and often people want to get it over and done with as soon as possible.
+Learning to drive can be stressful, and often students believe it is better to get it over and done with as soon as possible.
 Whether your car is manual or automatic, each comes with its own advantages and disadvantages.
+Choosing between learning to drive in a manual or automatic vehicle depends on several factors.
+Here are some key points to consider:

 One deciding factor is that if you pass your test in a manual, you can also drive an automatic.
 But if you pass your test in an automatic, you’ll only be able to drive an automatic.
 If you decide you want to drive a manual, later on, you’ll have to re-sit your driving test in a manual car.
 Also, getting hold of an automatic car for example if you need to hire a car can be more difficult Automatics aren’t always readily available. ,